kresnasatya/dev.kresna.me/src/posts/duo-serverless-in-one-repository.md

 I was thinking that Brave Frontier fandom at that time have REST API endpoints for Omni Units and DBB.
 But, it doesn't. 😅 So, what should I do?
 I think about scraping and I see programmers use Python for scraping.
 Unfortunately, I'm not familar with Python, so I seek an alternative.
 AHA!
 I find JavaScript!
 I can use JavaScript to get the data by query Document Object Model (DOM).
 I use NodeJS and JSDOM at that time to get the data.
 I store the data inside JSON and store it inside GitHub repo name `bravefrontier-data`.
 Then, I set scheduler to get data with GitHub actions.

 > Honestly, JSDOM is too slow.
-I just use fetch API to get text/html data then parse it into DOM.
+I just want to use fetch API to get text/html data then parse it into DOM.
 But, NodeJS doesn't support DOMParser.
 So, I'm seeking alternative and find Linkedom.

 ## Second Problem: Web Interface